ammaremad/WondersClassifier/README.md

 ## Conclusion
 This project successfully demonstrates the effectiveness of using pre-trained models for image classification tasks.
 Future work may involve fine-tuning the models and experimenting with additional architectures to further improve performance.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify any sections to better fit your project specifics or personal preferences!